dorkodu/sage/sage.md

 ### Schema Introspection

-The schema introspection system is accessible from the meta‐fields `__schema` and `__type` which are accessible from the type of the root of a query operation.

-These fields are implicit and do not appear in the fields list in the root type of the query operation.
+The schema introspection system can be queried using its schema.
+The user of a Sage implementation doesn’t have to write this schema.
+It must be built-in and available.

-The schema of the Sage introspection system **:**
+— The schema of the Sage introspection system, written in our “fictitious” psuedo DSL **:**

 ```scss
 entity @schema {